QMonkey/monkey-vim/README.md

 If you fall back to a traditional Linux tty (tty1–tty63), monkey-vim degrades to 256-color mode with molokai's `rehash256` palette for accurate color approximation.

-#### 4.5 Fonts
+#### 4.5 Fonts (optional)

 kmscon uses the system's built-in font renderer.
-For Powerline icons in the status line, ensure a Nerd Font is available:
+If you prefer Powerline-style icons, install a Nerd Font:

 ```bash
 # Download and install Hack Nerd Font system-wide